 <item>

-<guid isPermaLink="true">https://gtc.blendedlearn.org/events-meetups-8up4ldya/post/ai-hiring-2026-for-college-students-insights-from-mit-harvard-startup-JgwarA2SCi8aQ1C</guid>
+<guid isPermaLink="true">https://gtc.blendedlearn.org/project-team-matching-uuc2fiio/post/a-trace-driven-study-of-priority-aware-tensor-prefetching-for-mobilenetv2-9aXobzqKkmXJcoT</guid>

 </item>